 I settled on the phrase on my coffee mug, “Let it Be.”
 Quickly into the exercise I wondered, what is IT in this phrase?
 I turned IT into an acronym: information technologist, impending tests, icky tacos, incanting toads, inky trails, infinite troubles…I made a list of 25 or 30 nouns that IT stood for.
 Then I wrote a poem using some of them.

-Let ink trails be the secret way
+Let ink trails be a way in

-not interested in even, parallel lines
+never interested in even, parallel lines

-not caring to reach infinitely upwards?
+never caring to reach infinitely towards the sky.

 Let incanting toads be what finally

 sings us to sleep